XoX-1/CS2-internal-cheat/README.md

+##DO NOT BUY THIS CHEAT FROM OTHERS.
+THIS IS THE REAL ONE THAT CREAT AND FULLY OPEN SOURCE DO NOT FALL FOR SCAMS.

 # MindCheat — CS2 Internal Cheat

 A feature-rich internal cheat for Counter-Strike 2, built as a DLL that is injected into the game process.
 Uses ImGui with DirectX 11 for the overlay UI.